 Puaschunder, J. M. (forthcoming).
 The nudging divide in the digital big data era.
 International Robotics & Automation Journal.

 Puaschunder, J. M. (2017).
 Nudgitize me!
 A behavioral finance approach to minimize losses and maximize profits from heuristics and biases.
-Academy of Behavioral Finance & Economics, 2017 Annual Meeting, Los Angeles, California, USA, October 18-20, 2017.
+Academy of Behavioral Finance & Economics, 2017 Annual Meeting, University of California Los Angeles, Los Angeles, California, USA, October 18-20, 2017.

 Puaschunder, J. M. (2017).
 On the collective soul of booms and busts.
 21st Conference of the International Federation of Operational Research Societies: Operational Research and Analytics for a Better World, Quebec City, Quebec, Canada, July 17-21.